What Should You Not Do on a Business Trip?

 1. Violating Your Company’s Travel Policy

-A travel policy is a set of rules and guidelines pertaining to every aspect of business travel, be it booking, expense filing, safety protocols, etc. Hence, you must know your company’s travel policies before going on a business trip.
+A travel policy is a set of rules and guidelines about every aspect of business travel, be it booking, expense filing, safety protocols, etc. Hence, you must know your company’s travel policies before going on a business trip.

 If you are spending more than the limit mentioned by your company in the travel policy, you may not be eligible for reimbursement.
 Such mistakes often happen if you are unaware of the company’s travel policies or don’t go through them.